 There are other problems with the TRVA budget, which, if you’re a glutton for punishment, you can click here to examine.
 It's posted in the government section of the Business Press website (fortworthbusiness.com).
 Foremost among the problems is a stunning lack of detail about where the $36 million is going and what the taxpayers are getting in return.
 The TRVA budget would not make the first cut in the boardroom of a business – or at your kitchen table, for that matter.

 Now for the good news, sort of.
 The water district last year convinced the district’s voters to approve a $250 million bond issue to help cover the ever-escalating cost of the Panther Island project – now projected at $1.17 billion with no ceiling in sight – and that money could be tapped to cover the TRVA’s current shortfall.
 But there’s a problem with that as well.
-Water district and river vision officials say they don’t want to use that money unless the city of Fort Worth agrees to add 10 years to the life of a special taxing district that the city created to help finance Panther Island and that TRWD officials told voters would be used to repay the bonds.
+Water district and river vision officials say they can't use that money unless the city of Fort Worth agrees to add 10 years to the life of a special taxing district that the city created to help finance Panther Island and that TRWD officials told voters would be used to repay the bonds.

 The city says it doesn’t want to turn the 40-year taxing district, known as a TIF (Tax Increment Financing District), into a 50-year TIF without assurances that the federal government’s share of the project will be forthcoming.
 And we all know when that will be – not today, not tomorrow, maybe not ever ...